Manual upgrade activities

 - SQL Server Database Installation Scripts directories.

-Verify the Virtual Hold Technology\RabbitMQ directory contains a db directory.
-This indicates the datastores were correctly clustered.
+Verify the \\Virtual Hold Technology\RabbitMQ directory contains a db directory.
+This indicates that the datastores were correctly clustered.

-Verify the Virtual Hold Technology\ConfigurationManagement directory contains an Mnesia node named Mnesia.confmgmt@domain_name.
-If the Mnesia node does not exist, perform the following:
+Verify that the \\Virtual Hold Technology\ConfigurationManagement directory contains an Mnesia node named Mnesia.confmgmt@domain_name.
+If the Mnesia node does not exist, perform the following steps:

 - Stop the VHT Configuration Management service.